try2codesecure/ShellMS/README.md

 Roadmap / to do (planned improvements in the future):
  * improve the sendsms function => with reply value if it's sent correct (BroadcastReceivers)
  * improve the serach for telephone numbers in address book
+ * template for windows (power)shell
+ * password secured service execution => right now, every user/process on the phone can execute it.